 There's a reasonably easy way to create a paper wallet using Electroneum.
 However, Electroneum paper wallets created without following complex security steps will not be as secure as they should be.

 Hardware wallets are great for people who want to store large amounts of cryptocurrency.
-Examples of hardware wallets include the Ledger Nano S and Trezor device.
+Examples of hardware wallets include the Ledger Nano X and Trezor Model T devices.
 Although they give users a good balance between security and convenience, there isn’t one that supports Electroneum yet.

 |Best for Safely Storing Cryptos||Best for Making Quick Payments|